cxpartners/sepa-customer-platform/doc/architecture/decisions/0003-authenticate-frontstage-users-azure-b2c.md

 ## Considered Options

 1. Custom resource policy setup to allow 'resource owner password credentials' (ROPC) flow.
-This allows us to handle all sign up and sign within CCP application.
+This allows us to handle all sign up and sign within the CCP application.
 2. Use an existing 'Sign up and sign in' policy & styled interfaced - redirects user to MS server to login
 3. Use an existing 'Sign up and sign in' policy where the login page is hosted on a custom domain pointed to the Azure tenant (e.g. https://login.sepa.org.uk)